firavoyage/blogging/projects.md

   - tricks as cards
   - paragraphs as lines
   - theorems as macros
+  - takeaway as cheetsheet
   - not for rating
 - perspectives
   - dark mode
   - low opacity blockquote
   - no ordered list
 - solutions
-  - knowledge from textbooks
+  - knowledge in notes
-  - trick from workbooks
-  - hint from one's remembrance
   - observation from divine source
+  - trick as common observation
+  - hint from remembrance
 - courses
   - learn on math challenger
   - practice on math guide
   - ref on math textbook
 - wonders
+  - all math theories list
-  - libre math theorem wiki
+  - libre hs math wiki
   - hs math foresight in one hour
   - childhood retro: hs math made simple stupid
+  - hello f. i'm your past.
   - elite education in shanghai
   - learn with lucky star
   - blue archive group discussion
   - mihoyo classroom
   - seat selection in vocational hs
   - fuxuan's divine perspective
+  - math universe by herta(asta) & screwllum
   - daily problems a & b
 - repetition
   - abstract expression
   - at leisure
   - elegance
+- self
+  - a bot reading lecture notes & answering questions
+  - a learner solving problems & writing wiki
 - various themes
   - by voyage
 - inspired by